krzysztoffiok/predicting-response-to-tweets/README.md

 This repository contains code, data and results for a research article entitled:

-"Predicting responses to tweets from the official @USNavy account"
+"Predicting volume of response to tweets posted by a single Twitter account"

+Krzysztof Fiok1, Waldemar Karwowski1, Edgar Gutierrez Franco1, and Tareq Ahram1

 1 University of Central Florida, Department of Industrial Engineering & Management Systems, Orlando, Florida, USA </br>